Hollywood must think bigger about China, says producer Janet Yang

 SHANGHAI With a few exceptions, Hollywood studios are moving far more slowly than Chinese companies in the world's second-largest movie market, said U.S. producer Janet Yang, whose works include "The Joy Luck Club" and "Shanghai Calling".

-Others are doing co-productions in China and some, like Dreamworks Animation, have forged nascent partnerships.
+Others are doing co-productions in China and some, like Dreamworks Animation DWA.O, have forged nascent partnerships.

 But largely "the studios are not doing that much right now.
 They are feeling it out," said Yang, 57, who has built a career melding East and West since she advised on Steven Spielberg's 1987 movie "Empire of the Sun", shot partly in Shanghai.